 Ellen served as chairwoman of the ATA Safety and Loss Prevention Council's Recruiting and Retention committee and on the ATA Image and Communications Committee.
 Ellen serves on the Board of Directors of the Wisconsin Motor Carrier Association and is a member of the Wisconsin DOT's Motor Carrier Advisory Committee.
 She was involved in adapting the Wisconsin Driver's Manual to include information on sharing the road with trucks.
 Ellen is the recipient of the Skinner Humanitarian award, presented annually to a trucking advocate in her state.

 In March of 2010 Ellen was elected to serve as President of Mensa of Wisconsin and she also serves on the board of directors for the Mensa of Wisconsin Foundation.
+In 2013 she was elected to the position of Regional Vice Chair and serves on the American Mensa board of directors.
 In 2008 Ellen was nominated to the board of directors of Transport for Christ International which she continues to serve.
 In 2010, Ellen was elected to the role of Vice Chairperson.
 Ellen also serves on the boards of Driving's Cool and The Saint Christopher's Fund.